owncloud/docs/docs/build-the-docs.md

 branch but in another one.
 This can be identified by adding a custom attribute to the yarn antora command like:\
 `--attribute the-erroring-attribute=HUGO` where HUGO can be anything that is not used and easy to grep.
 - Finally, run in `public` directory: `grep -rn HUGO`.
 You will see exactly in which branch and file the issue occurs.
-In case it is a branch other than `master` and a ongoing but not merged fix that targets this issue, you have to merge the changes first, and then backport them to the branch.
+If it is a branch other than `master` and an ongoing but not merged fix that targets this issue, you have to merge the changes first, and then backport them to the branch.
 Do not forget to sync the branch post merging too.
-Having done that, re-running `yarn antora` should eliminate that particular missing attribue warning.
+Having done that, re-running `yarn antora` should eliminate that particular missing attribute warning.

 ##### Fixing a Directory Not Found Error

-In case you get an error like: `Error: ENOENT: no such file or directory, lstat '/var/owncloud/docs/cache/`, you just need to delete the contents of the `cache` directory and restart building the docs.
+If you get an error like: `Error: ENOENT: no such file or directory, lstat '/var/owncloud/docs/cache/`, you just need to delete the contents of the `cache` directory and restart building the docs.

 #### Using the Docker Container